 This endoscopic photograph of calcium oxalate bladder stones are in a dog.
 Bladder stones can be detected during periods of urinary discomfort or they might be discovered incidentally as a surprise.
 If allowed to remain in the bladder, they can lead to on-going infection, urinary obstruction or continuing discomfort so they must be addressed.
 Preventive measures must be taken to avoid the formation of new stones.
 Photo by Dr. Craig Stanton.

-Why would my Dog Form Calcium Oxalate Stones?
+Why Would My Dog Form Calcium Oxalate Stones?

 It shouldn't be too surprising that there is a strong hereditary component to forming oxalate bladder stones; this is also true in humans.
 There is a substance (called nephrocalcin) in urine that naturally inhibits the formation of calcium oxalate stones.

 This substance can be defective in both humans and dogs who form calcium oxalate bladder stones.
 This has been demonstrated in Miniature Schnauzers.
-Other breeds, such as English Bulldogs and related breeds have Hereditary Calcium Oxalate Urolithiasis Type 1, which is noteworthy for an earlier age at initial development of stones.
+Other breeds, such as English Bulldogs and related breeds have Hereditary Calcium Oxalate Urolithiasis Type 1, which is noteworthy for earlier age at the initial development of stones.
 There is also a Type 2 disorder from a different mutation.
 There are other potential genetic causes as well.

-There is a bacteria that exists as part of normal flora of the GI tract that metabolizes oxalate.
+There is a bacteria that exists as part of the normal flora of the GI tract that metabolizes oxalate.
 Antimicrobial use may eliminate this good bacterium altogether.
 This would be expected to increase calcium oxalate stone risk and is being studied.

 In humans, the genetic predisposition for stone formation is coupled with dietary issues (problem foods include spinach, peanuts, chocolate, dairy products, calcium supplements, vitamin C supplements, and tea).
 Dogs are more likely to eat simply a commercial brand of dog food without nearly the dietary variety that humans experience.
 This means that diet can often be used to manage the problem in the dog unless genetics (not diet) is the cause.

-There are some metabolic diseases that might predispose a dog to creating a calcium oxalate stone.
+There are some metabolic diseases that might predispose a dog to create a calcium oxalate stone.
 For example, a dog with Cushing's disease will be overproducing cortisol (commonly known as cortisone).
 This hormone increases calcium excretion in urine.
 The extra calcium present in the urine will promote a stone.
 Some animals may have an elevated blood calcium level (hypercalcemia) for any number of reasons, and this could lead to excess calcium in the urine as the body attempts to restore calcium balance.
 Again, extra calcium in the urine promotes a stone.
 Screening for such medical conditions is important and is generally part of the medical workup once stones are detected on a radiograph.
 If any such metabolic problems are uncovered, they will need to be treated separately.
 As these problems are resolved, no further stone prevention measures should be needed.
 Because of the complexity involving a variety of different causes and risk factors, this should be viewed as a group of diseases that result in the same endpoint, calcium oxalate stones.
 The specific cause does change what prevention measures are expected to help.
-Clues based on breed can help; but it can be very difficult to know which disease and risk factors are present in any given dog, contributing to the high recurrence rate of these stones in dogs.
+Clues based on the breed can help; but it can be very difficult to know which disease and risk factors are present in any given dog, contributing to the high recurrence rate of these stones in dogs.

-Why Can’t the Stones Stay Where they are?
+Why Can’t The Stones Stay Where They Are?

 The most immediate concern for the dog with bladder stones is that the urinary opening may obstruct as the dog attempts to pass the stones.
 This is largely a male dog problem but the results can be life-threatening uremic poisoning.
 In such cases, the veterinarian will try to dislodge the stone, flushing it back into the bladder to restore the patency of the urinary opening.
 If the stone cannot be dislodged, a new urinary opening may have to be surgically created.
 The urethra (the narrow tube connecting the urinary bladder to the outside world) is a difficult place to perform surgery, so it is preferable to move the stone back into the bladder for removal rather than attempting removal from the urethra.